vivarium-collective/vivarium-core/doc/guides/emitters.rst

 Emitters
 ========

-There are different :term:`emitter` classes to save simulation output, which can be specified with arguments to :term:`engine`.
+We provide a variety of :term:`emitter` classes to save simulation output, which can be specified with arguments to :term:`engine`.
 :py:class:`vivarium.core.emitter.RAMEmitter` saves the simulation output to RAM -- this is useful for small simulations that you might not need to return to.